Nothing Was the Zayn: Why Did Zayn Malik Leave One Direction?

 Videos by VICE

-He was ready to pursue his dream of becoming a villain in a Japanese RPG.
+He was ready to pursue the dream he’s had ever since seeing his own name in print: becoming a villain in a Japanese RPG.

 “Maybe this will get Taylor Swift to notice me.”